abengl/abengl/README.md

 ### :octocat: About Me

-Passionate front-end developer focused on creating relevant and efficient software solutions.
-I have a Bachelor of Computer Science and strong skills in web development using JavaScript, HTML, CSS, and Git.
-With experience working in agile environments and global teams, I am bilingual in Spanish and English (C2 level).
-I enjoy transforming ideas into effective technological solutions, and in my free time, I love carpentry, volunteering, and learning about different cultures and languages.
+Web developer with a passion for creating meaningful software.
+I've challenged myself to master various technologies to solve problems in different contexts.
+I have a background in Computer Science and solid experience in web development using JavaScript, HTML, CSS, and Git.
+I'm comfortable working in agile environments and collaborating with global teams in both Spanish and English (C2 level).
+Outside of coding, I enjoy woodworking, volunteering, and exploring new cultures and languages.
+Always motivated to turn ideas into effective tech solutions!

 ### 💻 Tech Stack:
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)